-An organized crime syndicate wouldn't be able to destabilize the Bath County criminal justice system as efficiently as the Board of Supervisors have.
-This is a shame because there are truly some admirable people in public life who are seeing their reputations flushed down the drain because of their affiliation with a governing body that hasn't shown the ability or willingness to govern.
+An organized crime syndicate wouldn't be able to destabilize the Bath County criminal justice system as effectively and efficiently as the Board of Supervisors have.
+This is a shame because there are some admirable people who are having their reputations flushed down the drain because of their affiliation with a governing body that hasn't shown the ability or willingness to govern.
 Bath County faces some very serious economic challenges over the next few years.
 I hope this board can get it together and govern, but I haven't seen sufficient evidence of that happening anytime soon.

 This is a tangential sequel to another post about abuse of authority.